runTimeeRrorOccuRred/CustomerChurnAnalysis/README.md

 - [Presentation](Presentation/Customer_Churn_Analysis.pptx)

 ## 🔍 Sample Insights
-- Customers having internet service are more likely to churn.
+- Customers with internet services show higher churn rates.
-- Customers not having online security are more likely to churn.
+- Customers without online security services are more likely to churn.
-- Shorter commitment reduces customer retention.
+- Short-term contracts significantly reduce customer retention.
+- Overall, these factors emerge as the 3 key churn drivers, together accounting for the majority of observed churn.

 ## 🛠 Tools Used
 - SQL (CTE, Window Fucntion)